neuton/prp_rmd_wiki/README.md

 -------------

 Eventually generate about 10 different unfolded states for the rMD run.
-Equilibration is better to run at aprroximately average melting temperature of the protein (350K ?), because it has higher chance to reach folded state.
+Equilibration is better to run at approximately average melting temperature of the protein, because it has higher chance to reach folded state.

 Technical note: reuse old topology files.

+Refer to [`equilibrate.sh`](equilibrate.sh) for the complete script with the commands summarized (see "README" notes inside).

 ### Redefine the box: